caltechlibrary/newt/README.md

 ## Getting help

 **The Newt Project is an experiment!!**.
 The source code for the project is supplied "as is".
-Newt is partially implemented as a prototype (April 2024).
+Newt is a partially implemented as a prototype (April 2024).
 However if you'd like to ask a question or have something you'd like to contribute please feel free to file a GitHub issue, see <https://github.com/caltechlibrary/newt/issues>.
-Just keep in mind it remains an **experiment** as of April 2024.

 > Newt, a type of salamander.
 Newts don't seek attention.
 They do their own thing.
 You only notice them if you look very carefully.